Alexis Haines: Media, career and personal life

 On December 8, 2011, Haines participated in an episode of Nik Richie radio on the website TheDirty.com.
 She admitted to being addicted to heroin, Xanax, alcohol, and OxyContin during the filming of Pretty Wild, stating that when not filming the show she was "living in a Best Western hotel", getting high and panhandling for money on the streets.
 She was sexually abused as a young child, which she says contributed to her drug problems, along with her troubles with her father, an incident of rape, and a boyfriend who also used.
 In 2011, she said she no longer speaks to Taylor, though in 2019, Taylor joined Haines on her podcast Recovering from Reality to discuss her recovery from her own heroin addiction.
 As of 2022, Haines said she had been sober for eleven years.

 Haines got sober at nineteen years old, after facing up to six years in the California State prison system due to her addiction to heroin.
 Haines started school while in treatment in order to obtain her CASAC (Credentialed Alcohol and Substance Abuse Counselor) certification to become a licensed drug and alcohol counselor.
 Starting in 2013, Haines was a columnist for Vice, covering youth, addiction, and recovery.
 She appeared in a documentary for Vice, focusing on the heroin epidemic amongst youth in the Los Angeles area, and specifically, to show the human face of those in active addiction and hear their personal stories.
 Haines is now a counselor at Alo House Recovery Centers and hosts a podcast called Recovering from Reality.
 Haines has also worked as a Doula.

 In April 2012, she married Evan Haines, a Canadian businessman, in Mexico.
 There were 20 guests, including Haines' mother, Gabby, and Tess.
 On April 24, 2013, Haines gave birth to their first child, a girl.
 She later gave birth to their second child, another girl.
-In 2021, Haines and her husband separated, and as of September 2022, the relationship had ended, and Haines reported she had moved on with a "supportive" boyfriend.
+In 2021, Haines and her husband separated, and as of September 2022, the relationship had ended.